 “This is one of the best regions in Australia for growing stone fruit”, says Mark.

 Mark uses minimal sprays and biological controls to manage pests and disease.
 He also uses under-tree micro sprinklers minimise water use without disrupting quality.
 An organic-based fertiliser helps keep the soil fed and the fruit healthy.

-Cooinda Proprietors also sell wholesale through greengrocers and every Sunday (fortnightly between April and July) Mark is outside at the Adelaide Farmers’ Market.
+Find Cooinda Dried Fruit every second Sunday Mark is outside at the Adelaide Farmers’ Market.